 Jai Mala (Exchange of Garlands):

-Once the bride arrives the mandap, the bride and groom exchange garland of flowers which is called as varmala, connoting their acknowledgment of each other.
+Once the bride arrives at the mandap, the bride and groom exchange a garland of flowers which is called a varmala, connoting their acknowledgment of each other.

 Kanyadaan (Giving Away of the Bride):